Epiphenomenalism: Arguments against

 Benjamin Libet's results are quoted in favor of epiphenomenalism, but he believes subjects still have a "conscious veto", since the readiness potential does not invariably lead to an action.
 In Freedom Evolves, Daniel Dennett argues that a no-free-will conclusion is based on dubious assumptions about the location of consciousness, as well as questioning the accuracy and interpretation of Libet's results.
 Similar criticism of Libet-style research has been made by neuroscientist Adina Roskies and cognitive theorists Tim Bayne and Alfred Mele.

-Others have argued that data such as the Bereitschaftspotential undermine epiphenomenalism for the same reason, that such experiments rely on a subject reporting the point in time at which a conscious experience and a conscious decision occurs, thus relying on the subject to be able to consciously perform an action.
+Others have argued that data such as the Bereitschaftspotential undermine epiphenomenalism for the same reason: such experiments rely on a subject reporting the point in time at which a conscious experience and a conscious decision occur, thus requiring the subject to be able to perform an action consciously.
 That ability would seem to be at odds with early epiphenomenalism, which according to Huxley is the broad claim that consciousness is "completely without any power… as the steam-whistle which accompanies the work of a locomotive engine is without influence upon its machinery".
-Mind–body dualists reject epiphenomenalism on the same grounds.
-Some philosophers have also pointed out how strange it is that the brain expends copious amounts of energy and glucose maintaining the state of consciousness, but the conscious mind may not have any role to play in making the final decision.
+Many mind–body dualists reject epiphenomenalism on the same grounds.
+Some philosophers have also pointed out how strange it is that the brain expends copious amounts of energy and glucose maintaining the state of consciousness, yet the conscious mind may play no role in making the final decision.
 It remains difficult to provide a coherent mechanistic explanation of how a non-physical mind could actually influence any part of the physical body or the physical world at large.

 Adrian G. Guggisberg and Annaïs Mottaz have also challenged those findings.

-A study by Aaron Schurger and colleagues published in PNAS challenged assumptions about the causal nature of the readiness potential itself (and the "pre-movement buildup" of neural activity in general), thus denying the conclusions drawn from studies such as Libet's and Fried's.
+A study by Aaron Schurger and colleagues published in Proceedings of the National Academy of Sciences of the United States of America (PNAS) challenged assumptions about the causal nature of the readiness potential itself (and the "pre-movement buildup" of neural activity in general), thus denying the conclusions drawn from studies such as Libet's and Fried's.

 In favor of interactionism, Celia Green (2003) argues that epiphenomenalism does not even provide a satisfactory solution to the problem of interaction posed by substance dualism.
 Although it does not entail substance dualism, according to Green, epiphenomenalism implies a one-way form of interactionism that is just as hard to conceive of as the two-way form embodied in substance dualism.
-Green suggests the assumption that it is less of a problem may arise from the unexamined belief that physical events have some sort of primacy over mental ones.
+Green suggests that the assumption that it is less of a problem may arise from the unexamined belief that physical events have some primacy over mental ones.

-A number of scientists and philosophers, including William James, Karl Popper, John C. Eccles and Donald Symons, dismiss epiphenomenalism from an evolutionary perspective.
-They point out that the view that mind is an epiphenomenon of brain activity is not consistent with evolutionary theory, because if mind were functionless, it would have disappeared long ago, as it would not have been favoured by evolution.
+A number of scientists and philosophers, including William James, Karl Popper, John Eccles, and Donald Symons, dismiss epiphenomenalism from an evolutionary perspective.
+They point out that the view that the mind is an epiphenomenon of brain activity is not consistent with evolutionary theory, because if the mind were functionless, it would have disappeared long ago, as it would not have been favoured by evolution.